Photo: salva.tours/Shutterstock

 The Most Amazing Islands in Italy You've Never Heard Of

 When people think of Italian islands, glamorous isles like Capri just off the Amalfi Coast may come to mind.
-Then there are the very sizable Sardinia and Sicily.
-While all of Italy’s islands are stunning, we’re especially fond of the little gems that are mostly unknown outside of Italy.
+Then there are the sizable Sardinia and Sicily.
+While all of Italy’s islands are stunning, I’m especially fond of the smaller islands mostly unknown outside of Italy — each offering a glimpse into Italian life away from the spotlight, with facinating traditions, histories, and landscapes worth discovering.

 You can reach beaches near the port on foot, walking under ancient Roman tunnels that are still in use today — but a better option is to take the ferry to such picturesque coves as Spiaggia Di Frontone.
 The ferry shuttles back and forth from Ponza’s main town all day, but at 6:00 PM, it unloads dozens of teens and twenty-somethings onto the shore just as the sun works its way behind the tall cliffs lining the beach.
 Families take the cue and board the ferry back to port as a DJ starts spinning ever-louder tunes — turning Frontone Beach into a packed, late-night dance party.